gvwilson/sensibleadventures/bookster/bookster.md

 "No.  She would tell us if she did.
 She is not the kind to send anyone into battle blindfolded.  *La*, don't look so worried, it is just a figure of speech.
-Now, let us see if sneaking back into bed is as easy as sneaking out.
+Now, let us see if sneaking back to bed is as easy as sneaking out.
 You need to sleep–we both of us do."

 "Sure."
 Erileine didn't need convincing.
 Her eyelids were so heavy…